luyuhuang/cseri/README.md

 ## Introduction

 Cseri is a Lua object serializer implemented by C, which is able to serialize Lua objects to binary data or readable strings.
 For serialize to binary data, it borrows partly from [cloudwu/lua-serialize](https://github.com/cloudwu/lua-serialize).
-For serialize to readable strings, it runs about twice as fast as Lua's implementation.
+For serialize to readable strings, it runs about 4 times as fast as Lua's implementation.

 - [x] Serialize to binary data and deserialize from binary data;
 - [x] Serialize to readable strings;